 About Distraction Osteogenesis

 Distraction osteogenesis is a routine procedure performed by oral and maxillofacial surgeons to assist in the development of a healthy jaw and bite.
 This technique utilizes slow, continuous movement to provide patients with additional bone height or width.
 Many patients prefer this method over surgical intervention because it is minimally invasive and avoids the need for an extensive healing period.
-At Oral Surgery Specialists of Oklahoma, Dr. Robert Bryan, Dr. Jeremy Goodson, and Dr. Hayden Fuller can perform distraction osteogenesis procedures to help repair jaw defects or add bone to the jaw in areas that are lacking.
+At Oral Surgery Specialists of Oklahoma, Dr. Robert Bryan, and Dr. Jeremy Goodson can perform distraction osteogenesis procedures to help repair jaw defects or add bone to the jaw in areas that are lacking.
 Contact our office in Oklahoma City, OK, to learn more or to schedule a consultation.

 Benefits of Distraction Osteogenesis